The Factors That Determine Your AI Visibility Score

 • Schema nesting and relationship depth

-Why it matters: AI models parse content hierarchically.
-Well-structured content with clear headings, logical flow, and readable prose is easier for models to extract and cite.
+AI models parse content hierarchically.
+Well-structured content with clear headings, logical flow, and readable prose is easier for models to extract and recommend.

 • Heading hierarchy (H1 through H6, proper nesting)